shruthiKa-kas/infraSharing5Gupgrade/README.md

 Example Results
 ===============
-A visualization of the cost per smartphone connected is shown below for 4G and 5G universal broadband strategies, demonstrating the type of results the codebase can produce.
+A visualization of the cost per smartphone connected is shown below for 5G universal broadband strategies, demonstrating the type of results the codebase can produce.
 <p align="center">
   <img src="/figures/results.png" />
 </p>